JetBrains/teamcity-documentation/topics/snapshot-dependencies.md

 <td>

-When enabled, and B snapshot\-depends on A, then builds of B are run on the same agent where the build of A from the same build chain was run.
+When enabled, and B snapshot-depends on A, then builds of B are run on the same agent where the build of A from the same build chain was run.

 <note>